recanman/getmonero.dev/docs/proof-of-work/what-is-pow.md

 ---
-title: Proof of Work
+title: About Proof of Work (General)
+parent: Proof of Work
 ---

-# Proof of Work
+# About Proof of Work (General)

 > Proof of work is a way to legitimize untrusted party